 Tangent does have an iOS app that enables you to control Capture One Pro with an iPad for $74.99, but at this point, I’m on the fence about that too.
 I’m going to give the trial version a good try and see what I think and I’ll report back on that later.
 For now, let’s look at what I’ve been working on this week.

 I have a small MIDI keyboard and controller on my main desk the whole time so that I can tap out tunes and try music-related software quickly from my main workstation.
 My particular controller is a Novation Launchkey Mini MkII and retails for around $100, but you can get cheaper.
 I’m not sure I would recommend this method to someone that doesn’t already have a MIDI controller mind.
-For me, it’s already sitting on my desk, so in essence, takes up no extra space.
+For me, it’s already sitting on my desk, so in essence, it takes up no extra space.
+Other possibilities include but are in no way limited to keyboards from companies such as Arturia and Native Instruments.

 As the name implies though, a MIDI keyboard communicates with the computer using MIDI or Musical Instrument Digital Interface signals, so I needed a way to convert these signals to something that Capture One Pro understands.
 Last year, I had a challenge when setting up my main music workstation, because one of my piano keyboards was sending low velocity signals, and I wanted to boost them.
 I found a software package called MIDI Translation Pro from Bome Software, that I’m pretty sure a listener pointed me too in relation to what we’re talking about today, but I can’t for the life of me find that email to thank them.